Have you ever had a piece of resin that didn’t cure properly and it feels sticky to the touch?

 3. Old Resin

 Resin hates moisture, so working in very humid conditions or adding things to the resin that contain moisture will stop the resin from curing properly.
 Excessive humidity can also make the resin appear milky once it's cured too.
-Make sure that any colourants that you add are suitable for colouring resin.
+Make sure that any colourants that you add are suitable for colouring resin.5.
+Low Temperatures

 Resin is fussy about temperature.
 When the room temperature is too hot, the resin will cure too quickly.
-But when the room temperature is too cold, it won’t generate enough heat to cure and it will stay sticky or not cure completely.
+But when the room temperature is too cold, it won’t generate enough heat to cure and it will stay soft and bendy or not cure completely.
 Check the instructions in your resin kit for the ideal room temperature for your resin.

 6. Using the Wrong Type of Resin